 The propeller should not touch any part of the spinner cone.
-If it dose, use a sharp modeling knife and carefully trim away the spinner cone
+If it dose, use a sharp modeling knife and carefully trim away the spinner cone where the propeller comes in contact with it.

 - Securely tighten the nut holding the propeller for it not come off when the motor is spinning.
-If coming off, there is a high risk of - ► Always ensure propeller and spinner are balanced.
+If coming off, there is a high risk of injury! - ► Always ensure propeller and spinner are balanced.
 If unbalanced, vibration may result at high rotation and cause damage or injury.